HIRO-group/HIRO-group.github.io/_posts/wiki/2020-08-29-new-hiro-member.md

 # 1 Preliminaries

-**Prospective new members of the lab (e.g., undergraduate students or master's students looking to work on an Independent Study) should take the following steps before moving to the next section:**
+**Prospective new members of the lab (e.g., undergraduate students or master's students looking to work on an Independent Study) should take the following steps before moving to the next section:**{:.color-banner}

  1. Find a project.
 There are multiple ways to find a project to work on, including the following (in chronological order):
    * Read about our main research threads [here]({{ site.url }}/research).
 The page is still under development, but it could be a good start to quickly gain high-level knowledge.